 With just one lick, you’ll fall in love with Speculoos ice cream!

 I can’t keep my spoon out of a jar of Speculoos Cookie Butter.
 It’s insane.

 I love using it as a dip and incorporating it into desserts like these amazing no bake Cookie Butter Bars.
-After having Trader Joe’s Cookie Butter Ice Cream, I decided I could do it better and I’m proud to say it was a huge success!
+After having Trader Joe’s Cookie Butter Ice Cream, I decided I could do it better – and did!

-It’s amazing on its own, but who could resist a scoop on top of a warm chocolate chip cookie or brownie?
-I challenge you to throw it in a sugar cone.
-I just indulged straight from the container.
 Any which way, I know you will love it, too!
-This Speculoos Ice Cream recipe is a slight adaptation from my famous Peanut Butter Ice Cream.
+This Speculoos ice cream recipe is a slight adaptation from my famous Peanut Butter Ice Cream.
 If you thought that was creamy, wait until you get a lick of this!

 - Heavy Cream – The base for no churn ice cream.

 - Sweetened Condensed Milk – The ingredient that takes it from cream to ice cream.
 Sweetened condensed milk helps create the creamy sweetness to crave!

 - Cookie Butter – This spreadable butter is comprised of pulverized spiced shortbread cookies (usually called Biscoff in the States, or Speculoos in Europe) and adds amazing flavor to the ice cream.
 It’s available at most grocery stores and Trader Joe’s has their own version.